 What are Tumbled Stones?

 The smoothness of the tumbled stones is determined by the coarseness of the grit.
-Initially a very coarse grit is used but it's then replaced with medium and then fine grit.
+Initially a very coarse grit is used but is then replaced with medium and then fine grit.
 It works in the same way as sandpaper, the finer the paper the smoother the end result.

 Most but certainly not all tumbled stones tend to be minerals.
 To be classed as a mineral a naturally occurring solid must have a crystalline structure.
 Crystalline means it's made up of crystals.